-Table 50, Model Noise model Fort of Findeus Model name Noise model Model Description The model allows the port to simulate the noise dispersion.
+Table 50.
+Model "Noise model" Port of Piraeus Model name Noise model Model Description The model allows the port to simulate the noise dispersion.
 With this information, the port can understand the effect that port activity has on emissions and its environmental impact.
-As described in the WP4, a commercial software called "Predictor-LimA" was chosen as the best way to perform noise simulation.
-Due to its licence, it is not possible to fully integrate the model The model cannot be integrated into the platform and it is not possible to use real-ti data.
+As described in the WP4, a commercial software called "Predictor-LimA" was cas the best way to perform noise simulation.
+Due to its licence, it is not possible to integrate the model The model cannot be integrated into the platform and it is not possible to use real-time data.
 In order to run the model, complex data preparation is required.
-For the pilot, worst and the best scenarios have been calculated.
-These scenarios considunfavourable and favourable situations based on weather conditions and port activities A visualization of such files was also created in the Dashboard A visualization of such files was also created in the Dashboard.
-Inputs requested The model needs the following inputs: Weather information, Geographical information Port activity and ships (noise emission) Outputs generated The software Predictor-lima generates simulations of the noise dispersion that can be visualized in the program.
-But, in order to show this information integrated in the PIXEL platform, these simulations should be exported in several formats.
-Integration This model cannot be integrated.
+For the pilot, the worst and the best scenarios have been calculated.
+These scenarios consider unfavourable and favourable situations based on weather conditions and port activities.
+A visualization of such files was also created in the Dashboard.
+Inputs requested Outputs generated Integration This model cannot be integrated.
 This model is executed outside the PIXEL platform and then the outputs/results are imported.
 In this case the simulation in KML format is imported in the PIXEL platform through a (web) form; then it can be visualized in the Dashboard in a map visualization.

-Overview Dashboard / Uploads / Noise KML

-Overview ● Noise KML ★

-Dashboard Upload a KML file for the Noise model visualization

-▲ Permission

-PAS Information

-Map Drag your file here or click to upload

-Only KML files

-Operational Tools

-en∆e PEI ∨

-ab covid ~

-Uploads

-Solise KML

-Figure 32.
-ATP Noise KML importation form

-Description of [Visualization 1 - KML representation]

-the model visualisations Description/purpose : show KML result from the execution of Predictor-LimA.
-The

-KML is georeferenced and shows the different noise sources employed.

-Thanks to the model the port has a better understanding of the noise produced, as well

-as the source, providing valuable information that allows the port to understand the

-effects of its activity.
+Thanks to the model the port has a better understanding of the noise produced, as well as the source, providing valuable information that allows the port to understand the effects of its activity.
 In the future, if the port decides to implement any mitigating activity, this can be monitored.
-For example, to reduce noise, the port can electrify

-several docks, so Cruise ships can turn off their engines.
-If we re-run the model with

-the new data, we can compare the noise model before and after the action.
+For example, to reduce noise, the port can electrify several docks, so Cruise ships can turn off their engines.
+If we re-run the model with the new data, we can compare the noise model before and after the action.